orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-29-unit-testing-exceptions-in-php.md

 }
 ```

-But if you run it, you'll see test case is not passing and complaining about the exception code `0` not the same as `403`.
+But if you run it, you'll see the test case is not passing and complaining about the exception code `0` not the same as `403`.
 Why is that?
-Because PHPUnit's `expectExceptionCode` checks against exception's internal code, not the HTTP status code.
+Because PHPUnit's `expectExceptionCode` checks against the exception's internal code, not the HTTP status code.
-In this case for `HttpException` it is by default `0` and we are not modifying the exceptions internal code.
+In this case for `HttpException` it is by default `0` and we are not modifying the exception's internal code.

 If we take a look at `HttpException` you can see provided `$statusCode` is saved as a private property and there is a method `getStatusCode` to get it: